 Location: About 1/2 mile west of Kaunakakai on the Maunaloa Highway (460).

 Description: Molokai’s Lifeline for almost all goods arriving on or shipping from the island.
-The Molokai-Maui ferry connects here for passengers traveling the Kalohi channel to Lahaina, Maui and the half dozen charter boats operating on the island are berthed here as well.
-It is also a favorite spot for sunset watching, walking, jogging, swimming and fishing.
+Half a dozen charter boats operating on the island are berthed here and it’s a favorite spot for sunset watching, walking, jogging, swimming and fishing.

 Facilities: Restrooms & Showers.
 Small boat launch ramp.

 Location: About 1/2 mile south of Kaunakakai on Wharf Road.
 Turn makai (toward ocean) at the Chevron Station from the highway.

 Description: About every other Saturday morning in June and July, the Molokai canoe clubs compete in outrigger canoe races.
 The races pit paddlers against each other in 6-man/woman canoes by age group categories ranging from young teen agers to seniors and masters in the 50+ age groups.